 Select Subject automatically detects the main subject in the image and selects it.
 And all this with just one click!
 Indeed, the results will differ depending on your image.
 Ready to try your hands on this magical tool?

-So let's dive in to learn how to use the select subject command in Photoshop cc 20.
+So, let's dive in to learn how to use the select subject command in Photoshop cc 20.
 We'll also demonstrate how to use the select subject command with images having single and multiple subjects, respectively.

-From the Menu Bar
+1. From the Menu Bar

-From the Options Bar
+2. From the Option Bar

-- See if the Object Selection Tool, the Quick Selection Tool, or the Magic Wand Tool is running in the toolbar.
+• See if the Object Selection Tool, the Quick Selection Tool, or the Magic Wand Tool is running in the toolbar.

-- .If yes, you'll see the Select Subject button in the Options Bar.
+• If yes, you'll see the Select Subject button in the Options Bar.

-How Select Subject Work?
+How does Select Subject work?

 Select Subject automatically identifies the most striking object in the image and creates a selection outline around it.
 All you ought to do is choose the Select Subject command, and Photoshop will handle the rest.
 Isn't that excellent?

-Now, let's look at a few real-life instances of how to use select subject in Photoshop cc 20.
+Now, let's look at a few real-life instances of how to use a select subject in Photoshop cc 20.

-Example 1: To select a Single Subject
+Example 1: To select a single subject

 This is a close-up, indoor portrait shot.
-Besides Adobe Sensei's ability to identify people in a photo, this image itself offers a very significant advantage to help Select Subject, and that is its sharpness.
-To see how good Select Subject in Photoshop CC 2020 is at its job, let's see how brilliantly it isolates the woman from the background.
+Besides Adobe Sensei's ability to identify people in a photo, this image offers a very significant advantage to help Select a Subject, which is its sharpness.

 Apply the Select Subject command

-- Click on Select Subject from the Select menu in the Menu Bar and then click on Subject.
+• Click on Select Subject from the Select menu in the Menu Bar and then click on Subject.

 Going to Select Subject

-- Photoshop examines the image, looking for the main subject.
+• Photoshop examines the image, looking for the main subject.

-- And once it does that, a selection outline appears around the subject.
+• And once it does that, a selection outline appears around the subject.

 View the selection in Quick Mask mode

-- To make the selection convenient to see, you can turn on Photoshop's Quick Mask mode by clicking on the Quick Mask icon from the toolbar.
+• To make the selection convenient to see, you can turn on Photoshop's Quick Mask mode by clicking on the Quick Mask icon from the toolbar.

-- You can likewise toggle Quick Mask on and off by pressing the letter Q from your keyboard.
+• You can likewise toggle Quick Mask on and off by pressing the letter Q from your keyboard.

 Enabling Quick Mask mode